Skip to content

 NavigableCircuitContent

-NavigableCircuitContent(navigator = navigator, backstack = backStack)
+NavigableCircuitContent(navigator = navigator, backStack = backStack)

 This composable will automatically manage the backstack and navigation for you, essentially rendering the “top” of the back stack as your navigator navigates it.
 This also handles transitions between screens (NavDecoration) and fallback behavior with Circuit.Builder.onUnavailableRoute (docs).